shariarHossain23/Dress-shop-client/README.md

 - this website used user post and delete data
 - this website used some animation
 - this website used jwt token
+- this website used daynamic page title
+- this website react router
+- this website used active link
+- this website used react icon
+- this website used table